Credit Cards Cash Back Credit Cards

 In this Chase Freedom Unlimited® vs. Bank of America® Customized Cash Rewards credit card review, we compare both products to see how they stack up against each other.
 This will help you decide whether one card might be a better fit for you than the other.

-Both the Chase Freedom Unlimited and Bank of America Customized Cash Rewards credit cards offer ways for cardmembers to earn cash back.
-But the amount of cash back you could earn and how you might redeem your rewards varies between the two products.
+When you put the Chase Freedom Unlimited® vs. the Bank of America® Customized Cash Rewards credit card, you’ll notice a ton of similarities.
+But the amount of cash back you could earn and how you can earn and redeem rewards varies between the two products.

-Use this table to quickly compare primary factors between both cards, including their annual fees, sign-up bonuses, earning rates, and redemption options.
+Below, you can quickly compare primary factors between both cards, including their annual fees, welcome offers, earning rates, and redemption options.

 Chase Freedom Unlimited®